Fill the form and we will call you

 The antique cast iron finish chosen by Osborne was carefully selected with an eye toward authenticity of appearance.
 It has both the visual and tactile feeling that is found on genuine cast iron work but with lower maintenance and a longer life.

-The copper finish we carefully selected is situated has a slightly aged appearance.
+The copper finish we carefully selected has a slightly aged appearance.
 We stopped short of a full patination as it is too dark.
 Conversely, we avoided a new penny look.
 The result is a finish that quickly identifies itself as copper but which is neither too dark nor to light.
 It will blend well with surrounding copper elements such as hardware.

 Our chrome finish is a highly polished chrome that is plated to a fine zinc alloy that has been chosen for weight and durability.
 The chrome finish is mirror clear and is reminiscent of the finish found on expensive faucet sets.
 This finish will hold its own around any fine hardware that is used on surrounding cabinetwork.